-8 The recent TPR consultation on a new Single Code refers to governing bodies which includes Pension Committees.
-It's not clear at time of writing what exact TPR requirements will be when the Code takes effect, but it could be expected that from a best practice perspective any requirements in the area of knowledge and skills will also apply to the Pension Committee.

-of the new TPR Code when it is published to ensure compliance with all areas including relating to the area of knowledge and skills^{5.}
+&lt;sup>8 The recent TPR consultation on a new Single Code refers to governing bodies which includes Pension Committees.
+It's not clear at time of writing what exact TPR requirements will be when the Code takes effect, but it could be expected that from a best practice perspective of the new TPR Code when it is published to ensure compliance with all areas including relating to the area of knowledge and skills5.

-Clearly articulated knowledge and skills requirements in a Fund policy
+© Clearly articulated knowledge and skills requirements in a Fund policy